XIAOYixuan/tomatoDD/README.md

 This is the official repository for our research work on fake audio detection at the IMS.

-This branch (sfm-fad) is for our Interspeech25 paper:
+This branch (interspeech25-layer-wise) is for our Interspeech25 paper:

 Layer-Wise Decision Fusion for Fake Audio Detection Using XLS-R